 - Assign individual(s) responsible for managing internal FOSS compliance.
-The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - Time to perform the role has been allocated; and - o Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - A process exists for the resolution of FOSS compliance issues.
+The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - Time to perform the role has been allocated; and - Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - A process exists for the resolution of FOSS compliance issues.

-2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified.
-2.2.2 Identify source of legal expertise available to FOSS Compliance role(s) which could be internal or external.
-2.2.3 A documented procedure exists that assigns internal responsibilities for FOSS compliance.
-2.2.4 A documented procedure exists for handling the review and remediation of noncompliant cases.
+- □ 2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified. - □ 2.2.2 Identification of legal expertise available to FOSS Compliance role(s) which could be internal or external. - □ 2.2.3 A documented procedure that assigns internal responsibilities for FOSS compliance. - □ 2.2.4 A documented procedure for handling the review and remediation of non-compliant cases.

-Ensure certain FOSS responsibilities have been effectively assigned.
+To ensure internal FOSS responsibilities have been effectively assigned.

-G3: Review and Approve FOSS Content
+Goal 3: Review and Approve FOSS Content

-3.1 A process exists for creating and managing a FOSS component bill of materials which includes each component (and its Identified Licenses) in a Supplied Software release.
+3.1 A process exists for creating and managing a FOSS component bill of materials which includes each component (and its Identified Licenses) from which the Supplied Software is comprised.

-3.1.1 A do ocumented procedur e exists for identify ing, tra icking and archiving informati on about the collection of FOSS component s from which a Supplie d Software release is comprised

-□ 3.1.2 FOSS component records exist for each Supplied Software release which demonstrates the documented procedure was properly followed.
+- □ 3.1.1 A documented procedure for identifying, tracking and archiving information about the collection of FOSS components from which a Supplied Software release is comprised. - □ 3.1.2 FOSS component records for each Supplied Software release which demonstrates the documented procedure was properly followed.